gonzalo123/cv2kinesis/README.md

 cv.destroyAllWindows()
 ```

-But my idea is a little bit different.
-I want to capture the stream from the camera, emmit the stream to a AWS
-Kinesis and after that, within another process, consume this Kinesis stream to detect the objects (or whatever you
-need with the camera frames).
-To do that first we need to publish our OpenCV's frames into Kinesis.
+However, my idea is slightly different.
+I intend to capture the camera stream, transmit it to AWS Kinesis, and subsequently, within a separate process, ingest this Kinesis stream for object detection or any other purpose using the camera frames.
+To achieve this, our initial step is to publish our OpenCV frames into Kinesis.
 producer.py
 ```python
 import logging